Joint Frequency and Image Space Learning for MRI Reconstruction and Analysis: Joint Networks

 Real and imaginary parts of inputs are represented as separate channels at each layer and are joined appropriately to form complex numbers when computing the Fourier transform~$\mathscr{F}\left\{\cdot\right\}$ or its inverse.
 Next, the layer applies batch normalization (BN), a convolution, and an activation function with a skip connection to produce the outputs:

-where~$(\wi,\biasi)$ are learned frequency space convolution weights and biases,~$(\wf,\biasf)$ are their image space counterparts, and~$\ai(\cdot)$ and~$\af(\cdot)$ are activation functions specific to the frequency space and image space network components, described later in this section.
+where~$(\wi,\biasi)$ are learned frequency space convolution weights and biases,~$(\wf,\biasf)$ are learned image space convolution weights and biases, and~$\ai(\cdot)$ and~$\af(\cdot)$ are activation functions specific to the frequency space and image space network components, described later in this section.

-This layer structure is a generalization of networks that operate purely in frequency space, obtained by choosing~$s(\alphan)=1$ and~$s(\betan)=0$, and of networks that operate purely in image space, that arise when~$s(\alphan)=0$ and~$s(\betan)=1$.
-When~$0<s(\alphan)<1$ and~$0<s(\betan)<1$, this layer represents a function that cannot be expressed solely via pure image or frequency space convolutional layers that do not invoke the Fourier transform or its inverse.
+This layer architecture is a generalization of networks that operate purely in frequency space, obtained by choosing~$s(\alphan)=1$ and~$s(\betan)=0$, and of networks that operate purely in image space, that arise when~$s(\alphan)=0$ and~$s(\betan)=1$.
+When~$0<s(\alphan)<1$ and~$0<s(\betan)<1$, this layer represents a function that cannot be expressed solely via pure image or frequency space convolutional layers that do not invoke the Fourier transform or its inverse. \nw{Note that the frequency output $u_n$ of layer $n$ is not required to be the Fourier transform of the layer's image output $v_n$, only that the mixing is applied to either two frequency space outputs or two image space outputs.
+This additional flexibility ensures that $u_n$ and $v_n$ are not entirely redundant and the network learns the right features to capture MRI structure based on the input data and the task at hand. }

-In the \Alternating~setup, each layer sequentially incorporates frequency and image space convolutions with the appropriate batch normalization and activation function (Fig.~\ref{fig:layer}, right):
+In the \Alternating~setup, each layer sequentially incorporates frequency and image space convolutions with the appropriate batch normalization and activation function:

 i.e., the reconstruction alternates between convolutions in the frequency and image space.
+A version of this architecture was previously introduced as part of a task-specific network for undersampled reconstruction~\citep{zhou2020dudornet}.

+\nw{For both joint architectures, the frequency space convolutions represent element-wise multiplications in the image space.
+Since the convolution kernels have limited width, the learned convolutions cannot represent all such element-wise multiplications, but instead parameterize the subset whose 2D Fourier transform is zero outside of a central region.
+Coupled with nonlinearities in the frequency space, these operations enable the network to use global, spatially varying operations not captured by image space convolutions.}

 Although both of these layers explicitly include the Fourier transform and its inverse, no parameters are associated with those transforms.
-Thus, we learn only convolutional weights, biases, and possibly mixing coefficients, yielding $\mathcal{O}(N^2 \log N)$ space complexity for~$N \times N$ images.
+Thus, we learn only convolutional weights, biases, and possibly mixing coefficients.
+Since our networks incorporate Fourier transforms, they have an overall $\mathcal{O}(N^2 \log N)$ space complexity for~$N \times N$ images.